Keeping Track Of Your Net Worth

 Disclosure: This post may contain affiliate links wherein I get a commission if you decide to make a purchase through these links, at no additional cost to you.

 Debt payoff typically isn't easy.
 Many times, the first step is to take a cold hard look at your financial situation which is more than most can tolerate.
 In the end, however, you will be glad that you did.

 Debt payoff is often a thankless endeavor because it mostly revolves around undoing a mistake.
 Being in debt means that the money was already spent.
 The bad decision was already made.

-Conventional 21st century American culture informs us that we all should strive for the "American Dream".
+Contemporary American culture informs us that we all should strive for the "American Dream".
 Yet most of our understanding of the American dream is violated by the pervasive images of cars, clothes, and material possessions from films and TV shows.
 Folks, this is not reality.